‘Eat, Pray Love’ meets Maui

 Rose says that actor Antonio Sabato Jr. has read the script and describes it as “fun, cute, loving and funny.”

 Rose got her inspiration for the story after briefly living on Maui and says the story is loosely based on true events.
-A local Maui musician also inspired the male lead in her script.
+Local Maui drummer, Josh Greenbaum, also inspired the male lead in her script.
 Rose is very excited to contribute to the Hawaii film industry and to work with the incredible talent there.

 In just nine years since Rose, a Melbourne, Australia native and now based in Los Angeles, founded her Vegan Vision Productions and Sweetest Pit Bull Productions, she has gone from a struggling actress to a multi-award winner and now an internationally recognized face thanks to New Media.